Ken MacLeod: Biography

-MacLeod was born in Stornoway, Scotland on 2 August 1954.
-He graduated from Glasgow University with a degree in zoology and has worked as a computer programmer and written a masters thesis on biomechanics.
-He was a Trotskyist activist in the 1970s and early 1980s and is married and has two children.
-He lived in South Queensferry near Edinburgh before moving to Gourock, on the Firth of Clyde, in June 2017.
+MacLeod was born in Stornoway, Scotland, in 1954.
+He graduated from University of Glasgow with a degree in zoology in 1976, and he worked as a computer programmer and wrote a master's thesis on biomechanics.
+He was a Trotskyist activist during the 1970s and early 1980s.
 MacLeod is opposed to Scottish independence.

+Personal life

+Married with two children, MacLeod lived in South Queensferry near Edinburgh, before moving to Gourock (on the Firth of Clyde) in June 2017.
+His wife died in August 2024.

 Writing

-He is part of a group of British science fiction writers who specialise in hard science fiction and space opera.
-His contemporaries include Neal Asher, Stephen Baxter, Iain M. Banks, Paul J. McAuley, Alastair Reynolds, Adam Roberts, Charles Stross, Richard Morgan, and Liz Williams.
+MacLeod belongs to a group of British science fiction writers who specialise in hard science fiction and space opera.
+His contemporaries include Neal Asher, Stephen Baxter, Iain M. Banks, Peter F. Hamilton, Paul J. McAuley, Alastair Reynolds, Adam Roberts, Charles Stross, Richard K. Morgan, and Liz Williams.

-His science fiction novels often explore socialist, communist, and anarchist political ideas, especially Trotskyism and anarcho-capitalism (or extreme economic libertarianism).
+MacLeod's science fiction novels often explore socialist, communist, and anarchist political ideas, especially Trotskyism and anarcho-capitalism (or extreme economic libertarianism).
 Technical themes encompass singularities, divergent human cultural evolution, and post-human cyborg-resurrection.
-MacLeod's general outlook can be best described as techno-utopian socialist, though unlike a majority of techno-utopians, he has expressed great scepticism over the possibility and especially over the desirability of strong AI.
+MacLeod's general outlook can be best described as techno-utopian socialist, though unlike a majority of techno-utopians, he has expressed great scepticism over the possibility and especially the desirability of strong AI.